opral/monorepo/blog/001-git-as-backend/index.md

-> Hey HN, the post became unexpectedly long.
-For better formatting and easier readability, I thought that markdown on GitHub is a better idea than posting on HN directly.

-While exploring how to design a developer-first localization solution (also known as i18n, aka offering software in different human languages), I realized that git as a backend might be superior to cloud-based backends for professional applications like Figma, Google Docs, & Co.
+Hey HN, while exploring how to design a developer-first localization solution (also known as i18n, aka offering software in different human languages), I realized that git as a backend might be superior to cloud-based backends for professional applications like Figma, Google Docs, & Co.
 I refer to a cloud-based backend as a backend where users operate on documents that are stored in a database, as opposed to documents in the form of files.

 ## Background